-Clark Baxter, 58, the founder of Sustainable Designs Inc. on Pacific Coast Highway in Dana Point, was arrested shortly after noon Thursday on suspicion of vehicle theft.
-He has since been released, according to jail records.
+Clark Baxter, 58, the founder of Sustainable Designs Inc. on Pacific Coast Highway in Dana Point, was arrested on a fugitive warrant and remained in jail as of Friday, according to county jail records.

 According to an investigation by the Joplin (Mo.)
 Globe, Baxter was also involved with a local charity in the tornado-ravaged city and allegedly started taking money from storm victims with the promise he would rebuild their homes sustainably.